Core Materials Market

 North America

-North America accounts for approximately 28% of the global core materials market, led by strong demand in aerospace, marine, and wind energy sectors.
+North America accounts for approximately 28% of the core materials market, led by strong demand in aerospace, marine, and wind energy sectors.
 The U.S. contributes the largest share, backed by investments in advanced composites and clean energy projects.

 Europe